arjunkshukla/springai-langchain4j-playground/README.md

 - runtime provider switching between OpenAI and Ollama, switch to `multi-provider-strategy`
 - prompt templating, structured output, and streaming experiments, switch to `managinig-io-prompttemplate-converters`
 - memory and context experiments across Spring AI, LangChain4j, Postgres, Redis, and OpenAI summarization, switch to `memory-and-context-management`
+- the local RAG playground with pgvector, document ingestion, and the streaming browser UI, switch to `rag-fundamentals`

 ## Why the branches are split this way